You're location is

 Intervention Rotations

-The Autism Behavior Consultation Clinic (ABC) housed in the Swank Autism Center is designed to provide brief, targeted behavioral services for children with Autism Spectrum Disorder (ASD) or other developmental disorders and their caregivers.
-Intervention focuses on empirically based approaches to behavior management and addresses a wide range of behavioral and developmental concerns, including aggression, tantrums, compliance, self-help skills and toileting concerns.
-Opportunities are available to assist in autism treatment planning and Parent Education and Acceptance of their Austistic Child Experience (PEACE) group offerings.
-Appointments in ABC are 60 minutes and therapy focuses on evidence-based, short-term, goal-oriented techniques.
-Onsite telehealth opportunities are available.
+The Autism Behavior Consultation Clinic (ABC) housed in the Swank Autism Center is designed to provide brief, targeted behavioral services for children with Autism Spectrum Disorder (ASD) and other developmental disorders and their caregivers.
+Intervention focuses on psychoeducation and empirically based approaches to behavior management within a neurodiversity affirming lens.
+Intervention targets include aggression, emotion regulation, tantrums, compliance, self-help skills, picky eating, and toileting concerns.
+Appointments in ABC are 45 minutes and therapy focuses on evidence-based techniques to support autistic children’s identity development, coping skills, skill development, emotional regulation, and increase caregivers’ ability to understand and support their child.
+Onsite telehealth opportunities are available contingent on family preference.
 This experience often involves coordination with schools and/or other multidisciplinary team members as appropriate.

 Behavior Consultation Clinic

-Clinical Child and Adolescent Therapy/Parent Child Interaction Therapy
+Clinical Child Therapy — Parent Child Interaction Therapy and Behavioral Feeding

 In the PCIT rotation, externs will learn how to provide PCIT to young children (2–6 years old) with disruptive behaviors and/or emotional concerns and their caregivers.
 Training in the implementation of PCIT with fidelity is provided in accordance with PCIT International standards for certification.
 It is sometimes possible for externs to become certified in PCIT upon completion of the rotation.
 On occasion, PCIT modifications and/or other evidence-based treatments may also be offered in conjunction with standard PCIT, as children may also present with anxiety, emotion regulation difficulties, attention concerns and toileting/sleep concerns.
-The externship day begins at 11 a.m. on Mondays with group supervision, followed by clinic Monday afternoons from 1–5 p.m.
-Live supervision via one-way mirror is provided throughout clinic, and individual supervision can also be provided as needed.
+The PCIT day begins at Noon on Mondays with group supervision, followed by clinic Monday afternoons from 1–5 p.m.
+Live supervision is provided via one-way mirror, individual supervision can also be provided as needed.
 This experience often involves coordination with schools and/or other multidisciplinary team members as appropriate.
-Externs can obtain up to 4 hours per week of intervention experience.

-In the CCAT rotation, externs will gain therapy experience by providing individual treatment to children and adolescents with eating disorders, depression, anxiety, and other mood concerns.
-Externs can expect to receive 3-4 hours of intervention experience weekly and will also have the opportunity to learn from and observe other trainees in clinic.
+In the Behavioral Feeding Treatment rotation (Thursday), externs will gain therapy experience by providing family-based behavioral treatment to children (early and middle childhood) with eating disorders/feeding concerns that may be comorbid with depression, anxiety, and other disruptive behaviors.
+Some opportunities to see adolescents with eating disorders may also be available.
+Externs can expect to receive 6–8 hours of intervention experience weekly and will also have the opportunity to learn from and observe other trainees in clinic.
+Behavioral Feeding begins with supervision at Noon on Thursdays followed by clinic from 1–5p.m.

 Early Childhood and Adolescent Therapy at Milford